wp-plugins/ajax-event-calendar/readme.txt

 = What happens to events associated with a deleted category? = All events associated with a deleted category are re-assigned to the primary category.

-= I am an administrator and want to grant calendar rights to a user without giving them access to all blog administrative menus =
-Install a Capabilities/Roles management plugin, such as [Members](http://wordpress.org/extend/plugins/members/), and assign the capabilities listed in the plugin description, to existing or newly created roles.

 = I want to include the calendar to my theme.
 Is there a way to call and display the calendar without short codes? = Yes, place this code in your template at the desired location `<?php echo do_shortcode('[calendar]') ?>`.